smoeding/prolog-wordle/README.md

     zille
     93 candidates

-So only 93 words are left.
+Now only 93 words are left.
 Let's ask Prolog about the best guess:

     | ?- bestguess(Words).
     Words = [heilt,hielt,leiht,lieht,tilde]

 The program suggests to try one of these words next.
+It uses the following heuristic:
+* prefer words with common letters over words with rarely used letters
-It uses a heuristic to prefer words with common letters and also words without duplicate letters.
+* prefer words with distinct letters over words with duplicate letters

 Let's go for *tilde*.
 Now we might get the feedback, that *t* and *d* are gray, *i* and *e* are still only yellow but *l* is green.
 So we enter the new data into the knowledge base:

-    | ?- gray(t), green(l, 3), gray(d), yellow(e, 5).
+    | ?- gray(t), yellow(i, 2), green(l, 3), gray(d), yellow(e, 5).

 Then we check the remaining solution candidates:

     | ?- words.
     celli
-    eilig
     eklig
     oelig
-    4 candidates
+    3 candidates

-As you can see we are down to only 4 remaining words.
+As you can see we are down to only 3 remaining words after two guesses.

 ## Other languages